Anne Hathaway Opens Up About Her Fertility Issues After Pregnancy Announcement

 Anne had to dye her hair for the role but told Entertainment Tonight that she didn’t feel connected to the hair change.
 She even said that she forgot about her hair color when she had to take her son to school.

-Modern Love premieres Friday, October 18 for subscribers to Amazon Prime Video
+Modern Love premieres Friday, October 18 for subscribers to Amazon Prime Video.